-- Compare the placement of your visual design with email attachment.
+- Compare the placement of your visual design with an email attachment.

 Snaps From the Past

-Clipboard manager plays an important part in improving one productivity.
-People who don’t use clipboard manager often copy and paste the text into a temporary document known as scratchpad.
+The clipboard manager plays a vital role in improving productivity.
+People who don’t use the clipboard manager often copy and paste the text into a temporary document known as a scratchpad.
 With a clipboard manager, you can avoid using the scratchpad altogether.

-Clipboard manager usually only saves the history of your copied text, but not the visual notes like screenshots.
+The clipboard manager usually only saves the history of your copied text, but not the visual notes like screenshots.
 What if you want to keep the history of your taken screenshots?
-What if you want to search all the visual notes you’ve pinned with Snappy?
+What if you’re going to search all the visual records you’ve pinned with Snappy?

 Snaps From the Past stores the history of the previously pinned snaps.
-It groups the snaps according to the apps that is the top level window inside the snapped screen area.
+It groups the snaps according to the app that is in the top-level window inside the snapped screen area.
 If you snap an area where Safari is on top of Finder, the snap belongs to Safari.

 Furthermore, the top window title is used as the name of the snaps.
 If you snap a small area from this post, then the name of the snap will be

-Double click any snaps will bring it back to desktop.
+Double click any snaps will bring it back to the desktop.
 You can use